jcarnegie/bg-client/README.md

 Inventory
-  shain - Apollo user change - switch inventory to new user shain - On Sale still renders game titles when when no onsale items exist yong - item height is the same with or without expired banner (done)
+  shain - Apollo user change - switch inventory to new user shain - On Sale still renders game titles when when no onsale items exist x - yong - item height is the same with or without expired banner (done)

 ## Dependencies